leftlogic/ffconf2019/pages/docs/code-of-conduct.md

 You can email [Remy](remy@leftlogic.com) or [Julie](julie@leftlogic.com) or [both](mailto:events@leftlogic.com) ahead of the event.
 We also have open DMs on our [@ffconf](https://twitter.com/ffconf) twitter account.

 For the day event, you will also have access to a mobile number that you can send SMS messages if you need to notify us of any issues, along with our staff being in ffconf branded t-shirts.
 (Please note: this page will be updated closer to the time with additional details).

-_Please note that additional contact information will be available on your lanyard during the conference days._

 ## Our code of conduct